 "Therefore, I write these things being absent, lest being present I should use sharpness, according to the power which the Lord has given me to edification, and not to destruction" (2.Cor.13:10 KJV).

-Few realize the power that the early apostles had at their disposal and the discretion with which they could use this power for the good of the elect of God.
+Few realize the power the early apostles had at their disposal and the discretion with which they could use this power for the good of the Father's elect.
 Paul had already reprimanded those at Corinth twice before and he warned them that, if he had to come to them in person, he would come in power and authority to punish the disobedient.

 Those who persist in violating God's laws, precepts, and principles through heretical teachings or sinful attitudes and behaviors must be shown the error of their ways.
 If these individuals will not listen to reason and repent of their evil ways, they must be separated from the congregation for the good of everyone concerned:

-"And if any man obey not our word by this epistle, note that man, and have no company with him, that he may be ashamed.
-Yet count him not as an enemy, but admonish him as a brother" (2.Thes.
-3:14-15 KJV).
+"And if anyone does not obey the words of this letter, note that person, and have no company with them, so that they may be ashamed.
+Yet do not count them as an enemy, but admonish them as as a member of the family" (2.Thes.
+3:14-15 Para.).

-The apostle Paul clearly shows that the reason for separating a person from fellowship is to cause them to be ashamed and repent of their sinfulness.
-A person who is put out of the congregation is not to be viewed as an enemy, but as one whom God as chosen to be one of his elect children who needs to be severely disciplined in an attempt to save them from eternal death.
+The apostle Paul says the reason for separating a person from fellowship is to cause them to be ashamed and repent of their sinfulness.
+A person who is put out of the congregation is not to be viewed as an enemy, but as one whom the Father has chosen to be one of his elect children and who needs to be severely disciplined in an attempt to save them from eternal death.

-Every effort should be made by all concerned to help restore such an individual to right-standing with God the Father and Jesus Christ and the brethren in the congregation.
+Every effort should be made by all concerned to help restore such an individual to right-standing with God the Father, Jesus Christ, and the brethren in the congregation.

-When a separated person has repented of their sins, the eldership and congregation should rejoice in this repentance and receive such an individual in an attitude of forgiveness and acceptance, based on love towards the individual and love towards God.
+When a separated person has repented of their sins, the eldership and congregation should rejoice in this repentance and receive such an individual in an attitude of forgiveness and acceptance, based on godly love for the individual.

-Jesus says, "There is joy in the presence of the angels of God over one sinner that repents" (Lk.15:10 KJV).
+Jesus said, "There is joy in the presence of the angels of God over one sinner that repents" (Lk.15:10 KJV).